 Acromegaly is linked to diabetes in the sense that cats with this disease have problems maintaining a healthy blood glucose level.
-As such, they’ll feel hungry and thirsty all the time and may have some of the other symptoms associated with diabetes.
+As such, it’ll feel hungry and thirsty all the time and may have some of the other symptoms associated with diabetes.

 Feline acromegaly occurs when too much growth hormone (IGF-1) is produced in the pituitary gland.
 This results in some quite particular physical changes, such as:

 - Large body